Dave Olbrich: Post-Malibu

 After leaving Malibu/Marvel, Olbrich worked for the video gaming magazine GameFan.
 He was the director of U.S. publishing for Les Humanoïdes Associés from 2000 to 2002.

 At the turn of the 21st century he helped developed the creator-owned imprints Bravura and Gorilla Comics.

 He operated the Dogg Works Agency (with Gary Guzzo) from 2002 to 2005, at which point he left to co-found The Pack, a packager at which he partnered with Brian Augustyn, Barbara Kesel, Lee Nordling, and Gordon Kent.
 The Pack developed new non-fiction properties and licensed properties for production as graphic novel projects.
 The Pack disbanded in late 2011.

-Since 2009 Olbrich has been an executive at Space Goat Productions, a talent management and production studio that provides art and creative services for companies like Marvel, DC, and Dark Horse.
+In 2009, Olbrich was an executive at Space Goat Productions, a talent management and production studio that provides art and creative services for companies like Marvel, DC, and Dark Horse.
 In 2015, as Space Goat moved into publishing comics under its own name, Olbrich was promoted from Vice President to Senior VP, Publishing and Business Affairs.
+Olbrich departed Space Goat in 2016.

+Olbrich created, produces and hosts a pop culture oriented YouTube Channel called Geekview Tavern, which began in 2020.

+In February 2025, Olbrich accepted the position of Marketing and Publications Editor at San Diego Comic Convention, a non-profit that oversees conventions focusing on comics and the popular arts, primarily WonderCon and San Diego Comic-Con.